fitsumcs/AP_Connect/README.md

 ###Here are the Instructions

-1. //In SendCommand class you will change it to accep contex
+1. //In SendCommand class you will change it to accept context

     class SendCommand(val mcontext: Context): AsyncTask<String?, Void?, Void?>()

-2. //when you create SendCommand in Main Acitivt pass the conetex
+2. //when you create SendCommand in Main Acitivt pass the context

     SendCommand(this).execute(editText!!.text.toString())